Applications are open!

 About the Program

-The Hertog War Studies Summer Program provides a stipend of $1,500 in addition to housing, lunches, and subsidized transportation to Washington, D.C.
+The Hertog War Studies Summer Program provides a stipend in addition to housing, meals, and subsidized transportation to and within Washington D.C.

-The 2014 War Studies Summer Program will run from July 27-August 8.
+The 2019 Hertog War Studies Summer Program will run from July 19-August 03.

 President and Founder, Institute for the Study of War